 Here are a few examples of business plan types across different industries and purposes:

-• Nonprofit Organization Business Plan: For a nonprofit, the plan would cover the mission and impact goals, target beneficiaries, programs and services offered, fundraising and grant acquisition strategy, partnerships with other organizations or stakeholders, operational structure (volunteer management, staff roles), and financial projections (budget allocation, funding sources).
+Nonprofit Organization Business Plan: Building a business plan for a nonprofit organization, the plan would cover the mission and impact goals, target beneficiaries, programs and services offered, fundraising and grant acquisition strategy, partnerships with other organizations or stakeholders, operational structure (volunteer management, staff roles), and financial projections (budget allocation, funding sources).

 Let's delve deep into how to build business plan for small businesses in 2024: